Published 15 Aug 2023

-Simplify DFARS Compliance with Self-assessment Checklists
+Maintain DFARS Compliance with Self-Assessment Checklists

 A DFARS compliance self-assessment checklist is a tool used by manufacturers or contractors to evaluate current mechanisms in place to ensure adequate security for information systems.
-Self-assessment checklists can also serve as a guide for contractors in complying with DFARS rules and regulations.
+Self-assessment checklists can also serve as a guide for DoD contractors in complying with DFARS rules and regulations.

 - Does the company have an authentication mechanism?